MrCheatEugene/AyuSamplePlugin/README.md

 # AyuSamplePlugin
-An example of an Ayugram Desktop plugin for AyuGram Desktop Plugin Engine [Read the docs for more info](https://github.com/MrCheatEugene/AyuGramDesktop-PLEngine/blob/dev/README-pluginEngine.md)
+An example of an Ayugram Desktop plugin for AyuGram Desktop Plugin Engine <br>
+[Read the docs for more info](https://github.com/MrCheatEugene/AyuGramDesktop-PLEngine/blob/dev/README-pluginEngine.md)

 # Useful info